 NOTE: Because of an editing error, the final, corrected version of this column was not originally published.
 This is the correct version.
 The Examiner aplogizes for the error.

-As papers were tossed and the State Legislation session came to a conclusion on Friday, it closed a feverish and rewarding first two years of service in The House of Representatives for me.
+As papers were tossed and the state Legislature session came to a conclusion last Friday, it closed a feverish and rewarding first two years of service in The House of Representatives for me.
 This has been a remarkable session with many notable accomplishments.
 The General Assembly worked together and in these economically challenging times successfully passed a balanced budget.
-Funding for K-12 education was increased by 5 million dollars with an additional 3 million dollars for Higher Education.
+Funding for K-12 education was increased by $5 million with an additional $3 million for higher education.

 When local municipalities overstep their authority and attempt to create a monopoly, by removing the right of consumers to decide who they do business with and how much they will pay, justifiably people get outraged.
 It is our responsibility as your elected state representatives to step in when local government overreaches its authority and stand up for you.
 I did and I will continue to fight the fight for fiscal responsibility and less government intrusion in your lives.